DrTimothyAldenDavis/GraphBLAS/README.md

 "Apache-2.0" stamp on any file in the GraphBLAS/GraphBLAS folder or its subfolders, ignore it and assume GPLv3.

-If sufficient commercial support is provided from companies needing to incorporate the MATLAB/Octave interface in their commercial applications, then this GNU GPLv3 could be replaced with its former Apache-2.0 license.
-Currently this is not the case; thus the retroactive change to GNU GPLv3.0 for these components.

-Of course, this licensing change has no impact at all on the use of GraphBLAS in Octave, since Octave itself is already under the GNU GPLv3.0 license.
+This licensing change has no impact at all on the use of GraphBLAS in Octave, since Octave itself is already under the GNU GPLv3.0 license.

 To support the development of GraphBLAS, contact the author (davis@tamu.edu) or the Texas A&M Foundation (True Brown, tbrown@txamfoundation.com; or Kevin